newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/research-insurance-needs-foreign.md

 > **Once completed, you will have:**
 >
->  * A Commerical General Liability insurance policy
->  * A Worker's Compensation insurance policy (if applicable)
+>  * A Certificate of Insurance with coverage in New Jersey